 Debt is not necessarily bad.
 It’s a tool.
 As a tool, it allows people to achieve things that they could not without having it available.
 This is often the case with homeownership.
 Debt, in the form of a mortgage, lets people purchase an asset that they could not otherwise afford.
 Using debt allows them to reach a level of financial success they could not otherwise achieve.

 Debt, like many powerful tools, is dangerous when misused.
-There is nothing inherently wrong with using leverage to achieve a positive result.
-The danger is in using leverage to purchase things you want but that do not advance your financial situation or save you money.
-You can have a mortgage, a car loan, and student loans, and still live within your means.
+But there is nothing inherently wrong with using it as leverage to achieve a positive result.
+The danger is in using leverage to purchase things you want, but that don’t advance your financial situation or save you money.
+You can have a mortgage, a car loan, and student loans, all while still living within your means.
 But if you put your clothing purchases or vacations on credit cards, you’re headed for trouble.